ethanlsry/black-hole-raytracer/README.md

 # Raytracing images of a black hole using General Relativity, C++, and Python
 Created in collaboration with Michael Filippini and with support from Alex Chen.
-Underlying GR theory is from  MacDonald & Thorne (1982), Komissarov (2004),
+Underlying GR theory is from  MacDonald & Thorne (1982), Komissarov (2004), and other sources cited below.

 This project uses numerical ODE integration to solve the geodesic equation for photons near the event horizon of a rotating black hole.
 We applied raytracing to render an image of the accretion disk distorted by a black hole's spacetime.